dekema9924/dekema9924/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m interested in FullStack Developement
+- 👀 I’m interested in FullStack Development
 - 🌱 I’m currently learning WebDev
-- 💞️ I’m looking to collaborate on anything dev related
+- 💞️ I’m looking to collaborate on anything dev-related or java-related
 - 📫 How to reach me danekema9924@gmail.com

 <!---